yqlu/sliceformstudio/README.md

 The app should now be running on localhost:9000.

+Note that it may not display correctly as the git repo excludes images and other binary assets.

 ### Contributions

 Any pull requests on Github are welcome!

-### In Progress

-I am currently working on better documentation and examples as well as some preliminary support for non-planar tilings.
-Let me know (via email or Github issues) if there are other features Wallpaper should support!

 ### Contact

-If you wish to contact me, email at: yqlu -at- wallpaperstudio.co.
+If you wish to contact me, email at: yqlu -at- sliceformstudio.com.

 ### License